 We will let God’s Word light our path.

-It is true that Miriam was one of the three God sent before Israel in the Exodus (Mic.
+It is true Miriam was one of the three God sent before Israel in the Exodus (Mic.
 6:4).
 She was called “the prophetess” when she led the women of Israel with timbrels and dance and told them to “sing to the Lord” after His great victory at the Red Sea (Ex.
 15:20,21).

 We see her thoughtful concern for her infant brother hidden among reeds along the Nile, and her decisive action (Ex.
 2:1-9).

-Yet, perhaps the most extended portion of the Bible associated with her, relates to her insubordination to Moses and God (Num.
+Yet, perhaps the most extended portion of the Bible associated with her relates to her insubordination to Moses and God (Num.
 12).
 She and Aaron spoke against Moses.
-The two of them questioned why he was the principle leader of Israel.
+The two of them questioned why he was the principal leader of Israel.
 They saw themselves as equally gifted and equal in authority.
 They were unwilling to submit to the order God had arranged for leadership.
 The Lord’s anger burned against them and Miriam became leprous.
 After her death, this is what she is remembered for (Deut.
 24:9).
 Lot’s wife is remembered in a similar way (Luke 17:32).
-In both cases it is a lesson given, that serves as a warning to others.
+In both cases, it is a lesson given, that serves as a warning to others.

 Deborah was a prophetess and a judge (Jdgs.
 4:4).
 The Foursquare document states: “Her assistant, Barak, deferred to her primary leadership because he recognized her gifts and calling (Judg.4:8).”
-This resembles the spin on a curve ball.
-According to Deborah’s own words, it was not to Barak’s credit, but his shame, that he would not accept the Lord’s charge unless she came along.
+This resembles the spin on a curveball.
+According to Deborah’s own words, it was not to Barak’s credit, but his shame, he would not accept the Lord’s charge unless she came along.
 She said, “I will surely go with you; nevertheless, the honor will not be yours in the journey you are about to take, for the Lord will sell Sisera into the hands of a woman” (4:9).
 Sisera’s death at the hands of Jael (5:24-27) was God’s punishment for Barak’s disobedience.
 Had he accepted his responsibility, in obedience to the summons Deborah issued from God, Sisera would have died at his hands.

 Deborah understood the role of Barak and the role of men in general.
 She also understood her own role.
 She sang, “I, Deborah, arose, a mother in Israel.”
-Not a commander or a soldier.
-She wasn’t trying to fill a man’s boots.
-She was a mother who stirs her apathetic, sometimes spineless, children, so they will get out of bed and do something.
+Not a commander or a soldier: she wasn’t trying to fill a man’s boots.
+Deborah was a mother who stirs her apathetic, sometimes spineless, children, so they will get out of bed and do something.
 By the time she did this, Israel had sunk into “great degradation and disgrace” (Keil and Delitzsch).
 This was largely due to the sad state of men.
 But Deborah herself may also be somewhat to blame.
 She was the judge at the time of Sisera’s severe twenty-year oppression (4:2-5).
 Israel had chosen “new gods.”
 Their enemy was “in the gates.”
 “Not a shield or a spear was seen among forty thousand” (5:6-8).

 That he did.